operasoftware/devopera/articles/_posts/2014-06-10-css-will-change-property.md

 		animation: my-anim 2s linear infinite alternate;
 	}

-will tell the browser to make optimizations for a change that is already taking place, and that’s useless and kind of negates the whole concept behind `will-change`.
+…tells the browser to make optimizations for a change that is already taking place, and that’s useless and kind of negates the whole concept behind `will-change`.
 Instead, you should find a way to to predict at least slightly ahead of time that something will change, and set `will-change` *then*.

 For example, if an element will change when it is clicked, then setting up `will-change` when that element is hovered gives the browser enough time to optimize for that change.
 The time between hovering the element and actually clicking it by the user is enough for the browser to set up the optimizations, because human reaction time is relatively slow, so this will give the browser around 200ms time window before the change actually happens, and this is enough for it to set up the optimizations.